mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-Too many options?
-Well, they are there to constrain the usage of a pointer, so, when other developers read your code they quickly understand the purpose of variables.
-For example, if the target must not be changed in specific scope then use a constant-target pointer and other developers do not mistakenly change them.
+The different versions are to constrain a pointer, reduce mistakes, improve readability and help compiler to optimise the code and catch errors.